 No. SHARPP was created in the late 1980s in response to a rape on campus that received local and national attention.
 SHARPP was created to help provide adequate support services to survivors and as a means through which the University could be educated on the issues of sexual assault, consent, relationship abuse, stalking and sexual harassment.

 Sexual assault at UNH is no more prevalent than at any other college campus.
 College aged women are at an increased risk of sexual assault.
 National statistics show that 1 in 5 women aged 18-25 will be victims of sexual assault and 1 in 10 men aged 18-25 will be victims of sexual assault.

 On all college campuses, non-stranger rape is much more common than stranger rape.
 In fact, 85% of sexual assaults of women on college campuses are completed by someone the victim knows such as a dating partner, friend, or acquaintance.
 The trauma caused by a non-stranger rape is no less severe than a rape committed by a stranger.
 It is important to keep this in mind when you are discussing ways your student can be safe when they are on campus.

-Within the UNH Student Rights, Rules, and Responsibilities, UNH lists Sexual Misconduct and it's definition as proscribed conduct that is prohibited.
-Sexual misconduct includes any activity as defined by the NH state law that occurs “without seeking and receiving expressed permission (consent)” and when the other person's “ability to give expressed permission (consent)” is compromised due to mental/physical disability and/ or mental/physical incapacitation due to substance ingestion.
+Sexual misconduct, which includes, but is not limited to, any sexual activity as defined by RSA 632-A:1 (V) without seeking and receiving expressed permission (consent).
+Sexual misconduct includes sexual activity when a person’s ability to give expressed permission is compromised due to mental/physical disability and/ or mental/physical incapacitation due to substance ingestion.
 Substances can include legal or illegal drugs and alcohol or any combination of these.
 This means, any sexual activity without consent is sexual misconduct and is sexual assault and is a violation of the UNH Code of Conduct, as well as a violation of NH state law.

 This fall SHARPP collaborates with Residential Life and other Student and Academic Services offices to provide educational programs about sexual assault, resources and consequences.
 Many of these programs are offered specifically for first year students.